 Take for example our initiatives at e-Boks.
-We manage to not only eliminate these extra efforts, but we also reduce our carbon footprint by providing location-independent access to secure digital posts—no paper, no commute, happier planet.
+We manage to not only eliminate these extra efforts but also reduce our carbon footprint by providing location-independent access to secure digital posts—no paper, no commute, happier planet.

 It’s not too late to decrease the carbon footprint of one’s company.
-Whether the organisation is big or small, there are many ways to go about being more environmentally conscientious.
+Whether the organization is big or small, there are many ways to go about being more environmentally conscientious.